vijay-shankaranand/tp/docs/UserGuide.md

  c/John Doe c/Bob Dylan` will link `Alice Black` to the event `NUS Career Fest` while `John Doe` and `Bob Dylan` will not be linked.

-### Selecting an event: `select_event`
+### Selecting an event : `select_event`

-Selects a specified event from JobFestGo.
+Selects a event at the specified index from JobFestGo.
 The relevant contacts and tasks will be displayed.

 Format: `select_event INDEX`